 The latter is called “branded entertainment,” and it’s been around for years.
 Brands like BMW and American Express have been doing it for years because it allows them to do targeted advertising without making their customers feel like they’re being sold something.

-Product placement is another form of advertising that has been around for decades, but only recently started taking off on the Internet.
-The idea here is to promote your product within the context of some other piece of content – a photo shoot, a music video, an article,
+Product placement is another form of advertising that has been around for decades but only recently started taking off on the Internet.
+The idea here is to promote your product within the context of some other piece of content – a photoshoot, a music video, an article, etc.

-etc. – with no obvious branding that would make the consumer feel like they are being advertised to.
-The product will usually be featured prominently in some way, and there will be no mistaking what it’s there for – to sell you that product.
+With no prominent branding, that would make the consumer feel like they are being advertised.
+The product will usually be featured prominently somehow, and there will be no mistaking what it’s there for – to sell you that product.

-On the plus side, you don’t have to worry about offending your audience because they’ve signed up.
+You don’t have to worry about offending your audience because they’ve signed up on the plus side.